anhtien228/diveintocode-ml/README.md

 # diveintocode-ml
-The git respository for ML course submissions.
+The git repository for DIVEINTOCODE  course submissions.

+Created by Doan Anh Tien.